 Knowing the lab’s turnaround time is essential for effective treatment planning and scheduling your patient’s appointments.
 Most labs have a standard in-lab working time, which can be around eight days for custom abutments.
 However, many also offer expedited services for more urgent cases, with some rush options delivering a finished abutment in as few as three business days.
 When you partner with a lab, make sure you’re clear on their standard and rush timelines.
 Submitting your case through a digital workflow can often help streamline the process, ensuring you get what you need right on schedule.

-What to Expect After You Order
+What to Expect After Placing Your Order

 Once you’ve submitted your case for custom abutments, you can feel confident that the process is in good hands.
 Knowing what comes next helps you manage patient expectations and keep your practice running smoothly.
 From fabrication timelines to quality checks, here’s a clear breakdown of what happens after you place your order with an online lab.
 This part of the process is designed to be transparent and collaborative, ensuring the final restoration meets your exact standards and your patient leaves with a perfect smile.
 We’ll walk through the key stages so you know exactly what to anticipate.